 Aside from parks, you can visit one of the many Polish dining spots in the area for anything from a pastry to a steak.
 But if you want to prepare your own meals, you can get double-smoked Polish sausages at Steve’s Meat Market.

 From time to time, you will catch a show or a movie being shot in the neighborhood, mainly because Greenpoint is near Long Island and Manhattan where many studios are headquartered.
 Also, Greenpoint serves well as an industrial backdrop.
 Some of the famous productions that were recently shot here are TV shows “Boardwalk Empire” and “30 Rock,” and movies “Date Night” and “The Bounty Hunter.”

-Found in western Brooklyn, this place is considered one of NYC’s most desirable neighborhoods.
+Found in western Brooklyn, this place is considered one of NYC’s most desirable neighborhoods, especially by Brooklyn movers.
 In fact, New York Magazine made it No. 1 in its 2010 list of best places to live in NYC.
 Even before that, the American Planning Association labeled Park Slope as one of the “Greatest Neighborhoods in America” back in 2010.

 Park Slope is also known for its safety, even at night, which explains why many young families live here.
 Other attractive qualities of this area include a wide variety of options for shopping, dining, and partying.
 There are also plenty of cool restaurants, bars, and stores that you can visit.

 But it is not all about partying, shopping, or dining out in this place.
-If you want to go for a quick jog or a relaxing stroll, you can go to nearby Prospect Park, a sprawling public park with acres of greenery.
+If you want to go for a quick jog or a relaxing stroll, you can go to nearby Prospect Park.
+It’s a sprawling public park with acres of greenery.